salmonb/webfx/.github/README.md

 ## How it works

 JavaFX is used as UI toolkit.
 JavaFX can already be compiled for Desktops, Mobiles & Embed.
-WebFX is here to add the Web Platform to this collection.
+WebFX is here to add the Web platform to this collection.

 <p align="center">
     <picture>